This was a highly requested recipe that was calling my name: Vegan Vietnamese Egg Meatloaf – Chả Trứng Chay (no egg!)

 It’s perfectly savoury, filling, easy to meal-prep and perfect for easy lunches especially on hot summer days!

-I’ve been on the train of veganizing foods from my culture it seems, and a lot of people have been asking for this Vegan Vietnamese Egg Meatloaf (Chả Trứng Chay).
-This is a very easy (and not exactly beautiful) homestyle dish that is often served with onion-oil seasoned rice, classic vegetables like tomatoes and cucumber, and of course, my classic Nuoc Cham Chay which is quintessential for this entire dish.
+I’ve been on the train of veganizing foods from my culture it seems!
+A lot of people have been asking for this Vegan Vietnamese Egg Meatloaf (Chả Trứng Chay).
+This is a very easy, rustic, homestyle dish that is often served with onion-oil seasoned rice, classic vegetables like tomatoes and cucumber, and of course, nước chấm chay, which is quintessential for this entire dish.

 When I was researching this, I realized that my mom never really made this much for our family growing up.
-I definitely recognized it and I’ve definitely eaten it before, but I don’t have any memories of it really, so when I asked my mom about it, she straight up just said, “I don’t really like it much so I think I only made it once.”
+I definitely recognized it and I’ve definitely eaten it before, but I don’t have any memories of it really.
+When I asked my mom about it, she straight up just said, “I don’t really like it much, so I think I only made it once.”

 I definitely like it, especially as leftovers as you cut a slice and pan fry each side to enjoy hot as your lunch with rice, veg, and sauce.
 The edges get wonderfully crispy and any of the vermicelli noodles touching the pan get a little extra crunchy in the best way possible.
-It’s something I’ll be making often, especially since it’s so protein packed, flavourful, and easy to bring for lunches (I can totally picture a tasty Viet-style bento box with this!
+It’s something I’ll be making often, especially since it’s packed with protein, flavourful, and easy to bring for lunches!
+(I can totally picture a tasty Viet-style bento box with this!
 It would be so cute!)

 Traditionally, there is a layer of egg yolk that gets brushed on top at the end of cooking to give it that beautiful yellow top.
-Since I’m vegan, I obviously don’t have access to egg yolk like that, but if you had vegan egg mix or Just Egg, you could brush on a thin layer to get that colour at the last 5 minutes of steaming, or you could make a cornstarch and turmeric slurry (with water of course), to brush on just to get that colour.
-It adds nothing except the yellow colour, so it’s totally optional.
+Since I’m vegan, I obviously don’t have access to egg yolk like that, but if you had vegan egg mix or Just Egg, you could add that to the top in a thin layer to add that yellow layer!
+It mostly is aesthetic, so if you don’t want to use a vegan egg on top, it’s not necessary!